xmengju/RRBoost/README.md

     ##    min_leafs max_depths
     ## 15        10          5

-In order to compare the predictive performance of the models, we access the `value` field of the returned objects, which is the test error evaluated at the early stopping time.
-The early stopping time is determined by the validation set to avoid overfitting (see paper for more details).
-In this example, we specified the type of error to be `rmse`, the returned `value` will be the test `rmse` evaluated at the early stopping time.
-If we let the function return multiple types of errors, `value` will be a vector of those errors.
+The predictive performance of each of the fits on the test set is stored in the `value` entry of the returned objects.
+This is the test error (using the criterion specified with the `error` argument of the `Boost` call) evaluated at the early stopping time, which is determined using the validation set to avoid overfitting (see paper for more details).

-We compare `value` of different initializations
+In this example the returned `value` is the test `rmse` evaluated at the early stopping time.
+The user can evaluate more than one prediction performance by passing a vector of strings to the argument `error` (e.g. `Boost(..., error=c('rmse', 'rrmse'), ...)`).
+In that case the returned `value` will be a vector corresponding to those prediction error measures.

+The best prediction performance on the test set was obtained by selecting a deeper initial `LADTree`:

 ``` r
 print(c(median = model_RRBoost_median$value,